Friday’s windstorm and its 60 mph gusts were remarkable for late April in Washington

 The high winds also knocked down power lines and, at one point, more than 70,000 customers were in the dark in Virginia and Maryland.

-Anticipating the siege of strong winds, the Weather Service issued a high wind warning ahead of the windstorm, the first in the Washington region since March 2, 2018.
+Anticipating the siege of strong winds, the Weather Service issued a high-wind warning ahead of the windstorm, the first in the Washington region since March 2, 2018.
 Windstorms of such intensity are much more common in the Washington region in March than late April.

 The intense winds lasted for about 12 hours.
-Reagan National Airport reported gusts to at least 40 mph for 10 straight hours between 10 a.m. and 7 p.m.
-Its gust to 62 mph was the strongest in April since at least 1998 according to Capital Weather Gang information lead Ian Livingston
+Reagan National Airport reported gusts to at least 40 mph for each hour from 10 a.m. to 7 p.m.
+A gust at 62 mph was the strongest in April since at least 1998, according to Capital Weather Gang information lead Ian Livingston

-The most intense burst of wind swept through between about 4 and 5:30 p.m. as cold front crossed the region.
+The most intense burst of wind swept through between about 4 and 5:30 p.m. as a cold front crossed the region.
 It was initially accompanied by a skinny line of showers in the western part of the region, but the rain dissolved due to dry air.
 However, the wall of winds did not, and, due to its intensity, the Weather Service issued a severe thunderstorm warning for much of the area even though there was no thunder and little rain.

 In its afternoon forecast discussion, the Weather Service warned the wind posed a thunderstorm-like hazard despite the lack of rain.